 One thing that you may be a little scared of is deleting files.
 For a professional photographer, losing Photoshop files and client images can be your worst nightmare.
 You might be so terrified of having them disappear that you back photos up in multiple places as soon as you get back home from the shoot or your files as soon as you get them from a vendor.
 The thing is, these files take up a lot of space, particularly the RAW files and large image/texture overlay files.
 How are you going to manage things when your collection continues to grow and grow?

 Don’t be afraid to delete files when you know you are never going to need it.
 Delete everything that came out of camera with flaws.
 Get rid of blurriness, throw away those photos where the model blinked at the wrong time, and delete the ones where the lighting wasn’t quite right.
-This may also be true if you purchased a Photoshop bundle and you are overwhelmed with a bunch of files that may not relate to your photography business.
+This may also be true if you purchased a Photoshop membership and you are overwhelmed with a bunch of files that may not relate to your photography business.
 If you don’t photograph newborns, for example, having newborn marketing templates on your computer will only take up unnecessary space.
 It can feel unnatural at first, but the truth is, you aren’t going to use everything.
 The rest are simply going to be taking up hard drive space that you could be using for something else.

 If it makes you feel more secure, refrain from deleting anything until the client is happy with the images or you have posted your final selection online.
 Then, if the response is positive, you know that you don’t need to keep the rest.
 You can also store your Photoshop files and images away on an extra external hard drive or cloud drive and set up a ‘waiting period’ and then after a few months you can go through and clear them out after you’ve officially confirmed you do not need them.